E-cigarettes: A growing concern

 - Sand and grit in the tobacco act like sandpaper and wear down your teeth.

-- Tobacco can irritate your gums, causing them to pull away from your teeth, which not only looks bad, but can also leave you with teeth that hurt anytime you eat or drink something hot or cold.
+- Tobacco can irritate your gums, causing them to pull away from your teeth, which not only looks bad, but can also leave you with teeth that hurt anytime you eat or drink something hot or cold, and eventually cause tooth loss.

 Once you are hooked on nicotine, it is very difficult to stop using tobacco products.